autokitteh/samples/google/sheets/README.md

 The file [`program.star`](./program.star) implements single entry-point function, which is configured in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file as the receiver of `"slack_slash_command"` events.
-Once triggered by a Slack user, it reads and writes in a Google Sheet.
+Once triggered by a Slack user, it reads and writes in a Google Spreadsheet.

 API details: